tatemura/congenio/README.md

 Congenio: Configuration Generation Language
 ========================================================

-** This is a preview version (0.0.X) ** The current implementation is just enough for our specific purposes.
-We will add some more missing pieces (with potentially incompatible changes) as well as documentation.
-We target Version 0.1.0 for public use.

 The Congenio Configuration Generation Language is a tool to maintain and generate configuration values (primarily) for experiments.